TheRemote/MinecraftBedrockServer/README.md

 [日本語版 README はこちら](https://github.com/TheRemote/MinecraftBedrockServer/blob/master/README_jp.md)

-Sets up a Minecraft Bedrock dedicated server on Ubuntu / Debian with options for automatic updates, backups and running automatically at startup<br>
+Sets up a Minecraft Bedrock dedicated server on Ubuntu / Debian with options for automatic updates, backups and running automatically at startup.<br>
 View installation instructions at: https://jamesachambers.com/minecraft-bedrock-edition-ubuntu-dedicated-server-guide/<br>
 <br>
-If you are looking for a Docker containerized version of the Minecraft Bedrock Dedicated Server it is available here:  <a href="https://github.com/TheRemote/Legendary-Bedrock-Container">https://github.com/TheRemote/Legendary-Bedrock-Container</a>
+If you are looking for a Docker containerized version of the Minecraft Bedrock Dedicated Server, it is available here:  <a href="https://github.com/TheRemote/Legendary-Bedrock-Container">https://github.com/TheRemote/Legendary-Bedrock-Container</a>

 <h2>Features</h2>
 <ul>